proceduralist/live-poll/README.md

 - **Votes are kept between showings** — closing PowerPoint doesn't clear them.
 Use **New audience** before re-presenting (see above).
 - **Questions are saved inside the .pptx**, so the deck works on its own — and the same deck always keeps the same QR code.
 (Renaming or moving the file changes the session code.)
 - **A re-vote replaces the old answer** in a voter's history — each question keeps one entry per session, so a reset round overwrites what that voter had before.
+- **Late votes bounce.** The database itself rejects votes cast after voting closes (or against an old round) — not just the phone screen.
-- **Privacy:** votes are anonymous counts (signed-in voters' history is private to them).
-The database rules let anyone read/write poll data — fine for live polling, but don't store anything sensitive in it.
+- **Privacy:** votes are anonymous counts (signed-in voters' history is private to them, enforced by Row Level Security).
+Anyone can read poll questions and counts — fine for live polling, but don't put anything sensitive in a question.
+Only your presenter account can edit questions, close voting, or reset counts.

 ## Troubleshooting

-- **"Firebase isn't configured yet"** → re-check step 1.8, then re-upload `firebase-config.js` to GitHub.
+- **"Supabase isn't configured yet"** → re-check step 1.5, then re-upload `supabase-config.js` to GitHub.
-- **"Sign-in failed"** → the presenter account must exist in Firebase **Authentication → Users**, and Email/Password sign-in must be enabled (steps 1.5–1.6).
+- **"Sign-in failed"** → the presenter account must exist in Supabase **Authentication → Users**.
+If you left "Confirm email" on in step 1.3, the account must also be confirmed — dashboard-created users are confirmed automatically.
 - **Add-in doesn't appear in PowerPoint** → confirm the manifest is in the `wef` folder (step 4.1) and fully restart PowerPoint.
 - **Blank box on the slide** → your GitHub Pages site may not be live yet (step 2.5), or the manifest URLs still have the old address.
 - **A feature you just added doesn't show up** → the files on GitHub are stale.
 Re-upload the changed `docs` files and wait a minute; also try removing and re-inserting the widget (PowerPoint caches pages).
 - **Phones don't update** → make sure the slideshow is running (questions only go "live" in slideshow mode) and the phone has internet.
+If it still doesn't move, re-run `supabase-schema.sql` — its last line is what turns on live updates.
+- **"This session belongs to a different presenter account"** → the deck's session code was first used by another account.
+Sign in with that account, or re-save the deck under a new filename (new file = new session code).
 - **Session name doesn't appear on results pages** → open the deck and sign in once in the widget; the name uploads automatically.
-- **My results page can't load history** → the database rules must include the `users` section from step 1.4; re-publish them.
+- **A question shows on phones before you reach its slide (or the wrong question appears)** → that poll box isn't linked to its own slide.
+Each box shows the slide it's linked to in its footer (`Slide: s412`) while editing — click through your poll slides and check they're all different.
+To link a box, click once inside it in edit mode, then save the deck (⌘S); a box that says *not linked yet* stays silent during the show and prints a reminder on its slide.
+This is also why PowerPoint can't tell a copied poll box apart from the original: **duplicating a poll slide copies its link too**, so click inside the copy once to re-link it.